devoworm/Proposals-Public-Lectures/GSoC/2021/Onboarding/Onboarding Guide.md

 ### Project 3.3 - Digital Microsphere
 This project will build upon the specialized microscopy techniques to develop a shell composed of projected microscopy images, arranged to represent the full external surface of a sphere.
 This will allow us to create an atlas of the embryo’s outer surface, which in some species (e.g. Axolotl) enables us to have a novel perspective on neural development.

-In a nutshell, you’ll have to build a computer vision tool to visualize 3D embryo data.
+You will build a computational tool to visualize these 4D data.

 __What can I do before GSoC?__
 Build basic prototypes for this project and discuss about them with the mentors, then read these papers: